Fuerteventura airport is a really nice airport in my opinion, and I have been to quite a few airports around the world in my life.

 |Majanicho||44 kms / 27 miles||38 minutes|

 Fuerteventura Airport Transfers

-Unless you want to walk, you have a few options to get to from Fuerteventura airport to your resort, assuming that you are not on a package that includes transfers or you are hiring a car at the airport.
+Unless you want to walk (not recommended), you have a few options to get to from Fuerteventura airport to your resort, assuming that you are not on a package that includes airport transfers by coach or you are hiring a car at the airport.